cogment/cogment-doc/src/concepts/core-concepts.md

 ### Controller

 The Controller is a key part of using Cogment, it initiates communication with the Orchestrator to control the execution of [trials](./glossary.md#trial).
-It is responsible for starting [Trials](./glossary.md#trial), retrieve and watch their state (including the end of the trial), or request trial termination.
+It is responsible for starting [Trials](./glossary.md#trial), retrieving and watching their state (including the end of the trial), or requesting trial termination.

 ### Environment